Plan and submit your proposal

 Here you find information useful for the preparation of the experimental project (proposal) for which you need the use of MAX IV: proposal types, calls and deadlines, research areas, beamlines, who to contact, how to submit a proposal to apply for beamtime, comments on the evaluation of proposals and which are the financial support options.

 MAX IV will offer different modalities, or Proposal Types, to access the facility which will be adapted to the different user community needs.
 The call details for each access modality and the corresponding application period will be updated in Open Calls.

-In general, only the Normal and BAG proposals will be eligible to apply for beamtime.
+In general calls, only the Normal and BAG proposals will be eligible to apply for beamtime.
 Normal proposal refers to projects submitted to apply for beamtime in the next beamtime allocation period.
 BAG proposals are only for the structural biology research area.

-Templates for the Description of the experiment proposed required for the different types of proposals can be downloaded here, as well as from the DUO interface:
+Templates for the Description of the experiment proposed required for the different types of proposals can be downloaded from the links below in this page, as well as from the DUO interface.

 Beamlines and science areas

 The current MAX IV portfolio of beamlines covers the general techniques of spectroscopy, scattering/diffraction and imaging.
 Information on the individual beamline-specific techniques and other important details such as beam size, energy range, time scales, sample environments, detectors, etc. can be found on the corresponding beamline page.
 Each beamline will be associated with one or more specific science areas.
 This is important to know because every proposal has to select the one research area where it best fits in.
 The scientific evaluation of the proposal will be done by the committee associated to that particular science area.